mmhalm/2020/README.md

 The scripts in this folder are mainly just to see what can I do and learn during a three month period.
 These were only a side project of my work.
 The scripts are mainly made for the analysis of multi channel immunofluorescence images.

-### Random projects

-This folder only has one script, that was made for fun to calculate my GPA from a pdf file.
-You see, adding all the grades from the paper and keeping count of the total number of grades was too much of a work and too tedious, so I made a script do that for me instead.